yasutakatou/opsapi/README.md

  - see to real time operating screen from remote  client (such use websocket).

 if you do that, I suggest to use RDP, VNC.

- -  implement special keycode.
-(Upper, Lower, Right, Left, Page Up/Dn...)

-in case of in browser control,  when use scroll, lower key not, space key is not it?  that's why. (may be my misunderstanding)